Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 But a professional uses advanced wood joinery tools like a Festool DOMINO to create loose tenon joints.

-After almost thirty years of woodworking my shop has grown from the basics to hand tools that cost more than my first table saw.
-Learn what tools I now own and wish I had collected years ago.
+After almost thirty years of woodworking, my shop has grown from the basics to hand tools that cost more than my first table saw.
+I’d like you to please learn what tools I now own and wish I had collected years ago.

 #1 - Festool DOMINO for Creating Loose Tenons